Fluctuation theorems for multipartite quantum coherence and correlation dynamics: Three-qubit examples

-We further verify that the second moment relation $\langle x^2\rangle = 2\langle x\rangle + \mathcal O(x^3)$, which follows from the fluctuation theorem $\langle e^{-x}\rangle = 1$.
+which follows from the fluctuation theorem $\langle e^{-x}\rangle = 1$.
 As shown in Fig. \ref{fig_second_moment}, the second moments of the stochastic total classical and quantum correlation changes, as well as the coherence change, are bounded by twice their expectation values.